psandovalsegura/autoregressive-poisoning/README.md

 - SVHN AR Poison:
 - STL AR Poison:

-After unzipping, these poisons can be loaded using the `AdversarialPoison`, which subclasses `torch.utils.data.Dataset`.
+After unzipping, these poisons can be loaded using `AdversarialPoison`, a subclass of `torch.utils.data.Dataset`.
 A model which trains on our AR poisons is unable to generalize to the (clean) test set.